shivamshende/Realtime-Mail-Sender/README.md

 A ReactJS application integrated with an email sender API that allows users to send emails in real-time.

+Check out the live demo of the application [here](https://email-sender-realtime.netlify.app/).

 ## Table of Contents

 - [Features](#features)